LevaData’s Annual Report Card on Strategic Sourcing and Procurement Uncovers Widening Performance Gap

 - 62% of companies surveyed believe that it is important to have a New Product Introduction (NPI) system that tracks risks and opportunities during development and connects to sustaining cost systems and processes.

-In reviewing these trends, Donald Farmer, a renowned data scientist and principal at Treehive Strategy, said his key takeaway was that “the real gap, and the real opportunity here, is to enroll more sources of insight from outside the organization, integrating them with historical data and internal insights, and then applying them to new and developing negotiation strategies.
+In reviewing these trends, Donald Farmer, a renowned data scientist and principal at Treehive Strategy, said his key takeaway was that “the real performance gap, and the real opportunity here, is to enroll more sources of insight from outside the organization, integrating them with historical data and internal insights, and then applying them to new and developing negotiation strategies.
 Organizations now have access to a much wider scope of information that is potentially relevant to sourcing decisions they make.”

 LevaData helps global enterprises improve gross margins by reducing supply chain costs, with a focus on delivering measurable and accountable supply chain solutions and strategies that transform companies.
 The unique LevaData Cognitive Sourcing™ Platform allows customers to sense, recommend, act, and learn.
 Customers include leaders in the top global supply chain organizations, as well as medium-sized OEMs seeking to achieve best-in-class direct materials sourcing practices.
 LevaData is headquartered in Sunnyvale, California.
 For more information, visit www.levadata.com.